mousemke/flounder/README.md

 + [demo] changed debug button
 + [default] refactored defaults functions into `./defaults.js`
 + [api] removed querySelector from the api calls
++ [api] default is now only applied after rebuild if there is nothing with the value left in the dropdown
 + [flounder] slowly removing things that are not needed from the main object for the sake of a clearer api later

-// + default is now only applied after rebuild if there is nothing with the value left in the dropdown // pending #39

 0.4.5